Sedomanai/LD48-Final-Product/README.md

 - Default setup for WebGL build (turn off compression, lightmap data, auto webgl version target, etc)

 ## Fixed Bugs & Changes
 Since the original was made in 2 days it was full of bugs.
-Here's a list of bugs I managed to fix after the jam
+Here's a list of bugs I managed to fix and other changes made after the jam

 ### Bugs
 - Screen transition (i.e. curtain) now fits the screen